gastrodon/Nolka/README.md

 - start the bot

 After you've done all of that, you should be able to start using Nolka by getting your bot's link and adding it to your server.
+Check out the [docs](DOCS.md) to learn about the bot's use

-If that doesn't work, please [open an issue](https://github.com/basswaver/Nolka/issues/new)
+If you run into any issues, please [open an issue](https://github.com/basswaver/Nolka/issues/new)